 Aim and objectives

-The aim of this study is to compare the functional diversity, based on dietary preferences, of avian communities in secondary tropical forest with that of primary tropical forest, and to investigate how this changes, and possibly recovers, with secondary forest age.
+The aim of this study is to compare the functional diversity, based on dietary preferences defined by foraging strata, diet and body size, of avian communities in secondary tropical forest with that of primary tropical forest, and to investigate how this changes, and possibly recovers, with secondary forest age.
 In addition, changes in avian species richness and the proportion of forest specialists are investigated as indicators of the recovery of biodiversity.
 To achieve these aims, we conducted a meta-analysis based on a systematic review.
 The analysis focused on birds as their distributions and ecological traits are well known and their populations are readily surveyed, with the result that they have been well studied across the tropics.
 Dietary preference was chosen as the functional trait for study to represent a particular and well-studied aspect of ecosystem functioning relating to trophic relationships, as dietary preference is directly linked to the processes of pollination, seed dispersal, carrion removal, and control of other animals.

 Methods